 For entry to an HND course you normally need 1-2 Highers plus some subjects at National 5.

 Colleges and universities often prefer you to have Maths and a relevant subject such as Computing, Physics or a technological subject at Higher.

 You might get in through a Modern Apprenticeship in IT and Telecommunications or Digital Applications at SCQF Level 6, then work your way up with experience and further specialist training, or a Technical Apprenticeship at SCQF Level 8.

 Studying for a relevant Foundation Apprenticeship while in fifth and sixth year at school could count towards entry of a course.
 Entry requirements vary between colleges, but you usually require some subjects at National 5 including English and Maths.

 For some jobs you may be required to complete a technical or programming task as part of the recruitment process.

 There are jobs with a wide range of organisations: software houses, IT consultants, the armed forces, central and local government, public utilities, the media, the aerospace, telecommunications, banking and electronics industries.

 Opportunities are good.
-You will find jobs advertised in the press, on the internet, and in Jobcentre Plus offices or on the Universal Jobmatch website.
+You will find jobs advertised on the internet.

 You should be able to: